Home

 Easter traditions

-Easter in Italy is far less commercialised in Italy than celebrations in, for example, America or the U.K. Cards are not often exchanged and the only gifts, apart possibly from Easter flowers for the 'mamma' of the house, are those found inside Easter eggs.
+Easter in Italy is far less commercialised than celebrations in, for example, America or the U.K. Cards are not often exchanged and the only gifts, apart possibly from flowers for the 'mamma' of the house, are those found inside chocolate eggs.

 Find out about it on this page.